basiccloud/dolphin/README.md

-# dolphin
+# Sailfash

-Agile and lightweight  framework for microservice
+Fast framework for microservice based on Istio.

-Update in March 2017:

-Dolphin has rename to Light, please reference to https://github.com/basiccloud/light